anaisbetts/saveallthetime-atom/README.md

 # Save All The Time

-Sometimes when you work with Atom and actually do stuff.
-It doesn't save the things you do.
-And it can be hard to tell that you're in that state.
+Sometimes when you work with Atom and actually do stuff, you forget to save your work, and it can be hard to tell that you're in that state.
 So then you commit your code and you miss out on the unsaved changes.
+Or you run the build, then don't see anything update.

 It makes you want to rage!